Kishanjay/LacunaV2-evaluator/README.md

 return list; // skip last filter
 ```

-## 1. Generate execution traces with existing test cases (takes a long time)
+## Evaluation
+The evaluation can be roughly split up into 3 parts;
+first acquiring the groundtruth values, second acquiring Lacuna's results,
+at last comparing the both of them to generate some statistics.

+### Groundtruth
+_Note: since generating the groundtruth values relies on instrumentation,
+it will overwrite your application (BUT it will make a backup for ya)_

-### Step 1.
+#### Step 1.
 Instrument all the todomvc JS functions using the todomvc_instrumenter.
 The instrumentation code was based on dynamic-deadfunction-detector.

-`node todomvc_instrumenter.js`

 This will overwrite the ./examples/* folder with the instrumented source code.
 _Note: a backup of the original will be kept in ./examples.back_

+`node todomvc_instrumenter.js`

-### Step 2.
+#### Step 2.
-Run the instrumentation server
+Run the instrumentation server.
+(This will store all alive functions and
+thus aquire the ground truth values).

 `node todomvc_instrumentation_server.js`

-This will store all alive functions and thus aquire the ground truth values

-### Step 3.
+#### Step 3.
-Run todomvc server
+Run todomvc server.
+Server that hosts the todomvc projects
+And run the testcases.
+This will generate all possible executions, thus ensure
+all alive functions have been executed.
+_Note: this may take a really long time_

 `gulp test-server`

-Server that hosts the todomvc projects

-### Step 4.
-Run the testcases

 `npm run test`

-This will generate all possible executions, thus ensure all alive functions
-have been executed.
+#### Step 4.
+Run Lacuna on the todomvc to extract it results for any combination of analyzers
+required.
+For now it uses a static, dynamic and hybrid solution.

+Also todomvc_lacuna assumes that the LacunaV2 project is present under the same
+parent as this folder.
+If this is not the case, please modify the file
+accordingly.

+_Note: the reason why the Lacuna runner is split up into chunks is to prevent
+getting heapmemory errors which is a known issue_

+`node todomvc_lacuna.js -o 0`
+`node todomvc_lacuna.js -o 10`
+`node todomvc_lacuna.js -o 20`
+`node todomvc_lacuna.js -o 30`
+`node todomvc_lacuna.js -o 40`

-### Step 5.
+#### Step 5.
-Generate the statistics
+Once all dead/alive functions have been generated by both Lacuna and according
+to the instrumenters, we can compare them and calculate the confusion matrix
+and acquire some statistics.

 `node todomvc_getstatistics`

-## 2. Generate execution traces webdriver
-** Incomplete **

-### Step 1.
-Modify the `todomvc_instrumenter.js`

-Add option: `console: true`

-This will ensure that th instrumentation code will not make http-requests
-Rather do (the more efficient) console logs instead

-### Step 2.
-Instrument the todomvc

-`node todomvc_instrumenter.js`

-This will overwrite the ./examples/* folder with the instrumented source code.
-_Note: a backup of the original will be kept in ./examples.back_

-### Step 3.
-Execute webdriver that will automatically interact with the webpage

-`node todomvc_runner.js`

-### Step 4.
+#### Step 6.
-Generate the statistics

-`node todomvc_getstatistics`
+To compare the todomvc results with the results mentioned by Obbink and
+generated by Lacuna(v1) use the `todomvc_obbinkCompare` script.

+#### EXTRA
+Since generating the execution traces with the testcases is so slow and does
+lots of unnecessary tests; one could also do the tests with a webdriver and
+a customly written testset.

+To do this, follow the following steps:
+- modify `todomvc_instrumenter.js` before running. add the option:
+`console: true` which will use console logs instead of http requests to store
+alive functions.
+- Instead of steps 2 and 3 execute `todomvc_runner` which will inject
+todomvc_testcases.js into the page.
+And hopefully execute all alive functions.

 # Development
 ## Notes
 Since this is only an evaluation tool, we tend to not store the actual optimized
 versions of the code and try to use the expected results data-only.

-## TODO
-- Add the webdriver version to the

 ## Dependencies
 This script heavily relies on:
 - todomvc

-- lacuna
+- Lacuna
 - dynamic-deadfunction-detector

 If any of these projects change, this repo should be updated accordingly

 ## Issues
+Here are some notes on some issues that had to be solved.

+- Running all testcases on every framework takes a long time.
+- Some testsets overload the instrumenter (the instrumenter works by sending
+HTTP requests to an instrumentation server); having 2000 of these HTTP
+requests simulaniously appears to be too much for the application.
+- Some frameworks trigger instrumentation loops, currently unsure why.
+So we
+exclude them from evaluation.
 - When running the lacuna_runner.js the script sometimes errors due to a
 heap memory overload: JavaScript heap out of memory.
 Currently unsure what may
 cause this error.
 A work around is by running the lacuna_runner at max 10